louiszambrano/Bitcoin-Project/README.md

 You can assume that 1 Bitcoin is worth $40,000

-The Senario:
-You've invested in Bitcoin and want to write a program that tells you when the value of Bitcoin falls below a particular value in dollars.
+**The Senario**...You've invested in Bitcoin and want to write a program that tells you when the value of Bitcoin falls below a particular value in dollars.

 Write a function called bitcoinToUSD with two parameters: bitcoin_amount, the amount of Bitcoin you own, and bitcoin_value_usd, the value of bitcoin in USD.
 The function should return usd_value, which is your bitcoin value in USD (to calculate this, in the function, you times bitcoin_amount variable by bitcoin_value_usd variable and return the value).